DakePeng/CS322Final-ElectionNewsClassification-AI/README.md

 python3 get_statistics.py
 ```

-The entire process should take about 3 minutes.
+The entire process should take 5-10 minutes (I tested on a M4 device).
 Each .py program will generate intermediate .json files in ./data, occupying a lot of space, so please make sure to remove them afterwards.

 To run the GPT model, run